 The women we serve are leaders on the front lines, rebuilding war-torn societies from the ground up.
 They are passionate about advocating for other women and their communities, and with our help, they become agents of change.

-In Afghanistan, we trained three Change Agent groups of 25 women each.
-After the training, one group advocated to improve a local health clinic that didn’t meet the needs of the community.
+In Afghanistan, one group of 25 Change Agents advocated for the improvement of a local health clinic that didn’t meet the needs of the community.
 Doctors in charge of administering checkups rarely showed up for their shifts, and when they did, they refused to provide women with the medicine they needed.
 The Change Agent group took note of the lack of service and decided to intervene.
-The director of the clinic was hesitant to meet with them at first, but he eventually heard their demands and this courageous group of women was able to negotiate for equal and fair treatment.
-Their leadership and the leadership of other Afghan women is changing an entire nation.
+The director of the clinic was hesitant to meet with them at first, but he eventually heard their demands and the courageous group of Change Agents was able to negotiate for equal and fair treatment.
+Their leadership and the leadership of other Afghan women are changing an entire nation.